elmtree-askmo/cloudcannon-app/content/learn/engineering/explain-the-relationship-between-tenso-corrente-and-resistncia-as-described-by-ohms-law.md

 url: /learn/engineering/questions/explain-the-relationship-between-tenso-corrente-and-resistncia-as-described-by-ohms-law
 score: -1.0
 related_article1:
-    id: 169836
+    id: 169840
-    title: Describe the analogy between potência elétrica and an electric shower.
+    title: >-
+        How does resistência affect the flow of corrente in a circuit?
     subject: Engineering
-    url: /learn/engineering/questions/describe-the-analogy-between-potncia-eltrica-and-an-electric-shower
+    url: /learn/engineering/questions/how-does-resistncia-affect-the-flow-of-corrente-in-a-circuit
 related_article2:
-    id: 169833
+    id: 169835
-    title: Define corrente elétrica and its unit of measurement.
+    title: >-
+        What is potência elétrica and how is it calculated?
     subject: Engineering
-    url: /learn/engineering/questions/define-corrente-eltrica-and-its-unit-of-measurement
+    url: /learn/engineering/questions/what-is-potncia-eltrica-and-how-is-it-calculated
 related_article3:
-    id: 169826
+    id: 169842
-    title: How can a bipolo elétrico be compared to a plumbing system?
+    title: >-
+        How do the laws of Kirchhoff apply to the behavior of corrente in a circuit?
     subject: Engineering
-    url: /learn/engineering/questions/how-can-a-bipolo-eltrico-be-compared-to-a-plumbing-system
+    url: /learn/engineering/questions/how-do-the-laws-of-kirchhoff-apply-to-the-behavior-of-corrente-in-a-circuit
 related_article4:
+    id: 169833
+    title: >-
+        Define corrente elétrica and its unit of measurement.
+    subject: Engineering
+    url: /learn/engineering/questions/define-corrente-eltrica-and-its-unit-of-measurement
+related_article5:
     id: 169828
+    title: >-
-    title: What happens to the flow of current in a circuito elétrico when there is a broken wire?
+        What happens to the flow of current in a circuito elétrico when there is a broken wire?
     subject: Engineering
     url: /learn/engineering/questions/what-happens-to-the-flow-of-current-in-a-circuito-eltrico-when-there-is-a-broken-wire
-related_article5:
-    id: 169841
-    title: What are the main components of a circuito elétrico?
-    subject: Engineering
-    url: /learn/engineering/questions/what-are-the-main-components-of-a-circuito-eltrico
 ---

 &nbsp;